Notice

 What is a Listed Building?

 Listing is the process that identifies, designates and provides statutory protection for buildings of special architectural or historic interest as set out in the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.
 Listing covers both the exterior and the interior of a building.
 It also covers any object or structure fixed to the building.
-If a building is listed, the designation will apply to buildings or structures which are not physically attached but which are part of the curtilage (or land) of the listed building, as long as they were erected on or before 1 July 1948.
+If a building is listed, the designation may apply to buildings or structures which are not physically attached but which are part of the curtilage (or land) of the listed building, as long as they were erected on or before 1 July 1948.
 This might include boundary walls, gates, gate piers or ancillary buildings.

 Once a building is found to be of special architectural or historic interest, it is then classified under one of three categories according to its relative importance.
 While the listing itself has legal weight and gives statutory protection, the categories have no legal status and are advisory.
 They affect how a building is managed in the planning system.
 As of 1 May 2019 the categories are as follows: